HL7/fhir-gender-harmony/input/pagecontent/model.md

 -   Type: long text

-### Sex for Clinical Use (SfCU)
+### Sex Parameter for Clinical Use (SPCU)

-Sex for Clinical Use is provided for use in orders, observations, and other clinical uses.
-SfCu can be highly contextual and allows specific considerations to be provided for potential automated uses and records.
+Sex Parameter for Clinical Use is provided for use in orders, observations, and other clinical uses.
+SPCU can be highly contextual and allows specific considerations to be provided for potential automated uses and records.
 Examples include: